ColtonParham/splayTree/Unadded functions that may come in handy.md

 PROMPT LOG:

 Might need to go through hell and test everything individually for each function to verify where it could appear.... once that's figured, all good!

+Maybe in reference to GFG splay tree example, having the right justified value of the tree be directly correlated with the value if bigger when recurring on itself? <This might need a loop, but thats probably not the best idea since there is already one for the input.>

+First value = RT
+Second value = L
+Third value = R <Needs to be of higher V>